muenzpraeger/create-lwc-app/README.md

 Then run `yarn watch` (or `npm run watch`, depending on your personal preference and what you've chosen during the npx installation). **Done!**

+## Live App

+If you want to see Lightning Web Components in action - check out [https://recipes.lwc.dev](https://recipes.lwc.dev).

 ## So what's this tool about?

 Technically it's a toolchain that gives you a quickstart experience for developing with Lightning web components.
 This project consists out of two packages: